yjg30737/pyqt-theme-playground/README.md

 * fix the bug that some of the svg icons not resized by the font resizing
 * support customized widgets and qml widget as qquickwidget
 * solve the choppy svg icon in the customized widgets
-* set margin and padding dynamically
+* set margin and padding dynamically based on font size
+* support PySide as well